Music On Hold (Music On Hold) settings allow you to control the music your callers hear when they are placed on hold.

 Set Number of Channels

 The number of simultaneous channels is the maximum number of calls on hold that will hear music at any one time.
-After the simultaneous MoH limit is exceeded, you many continue to place calls on hold, but the calls will not hear music.
+After the simultaneous MoH limit is exceeded, you may continue to place calls on hold, but the calls will not hear the music.

 To increase the number of simultaneous channels for your PBX, slide the bar to the desired number of channels (see screenshot below).
 Please note this will incur additional costs per current pricing for any number of channels over what your plan includes.

-"Channels" refers to the amount of callers that can be put on hold with music at a given time.
+"Channels" refers to the number of callers that can be put on hold with music at a given time.
 It does not have to do with choices or type of music.
 For instance, if you have 5 users under the Pay As You Go plan, you will have 5 channels.
-Thus, up to 5 callers can be placed on hold at a given time and hear music.
+Thus, up to 5 callers can be placed on hold at a given time and hear the music.
 Once a 6th caller is put on hold, that 6th caller will not have music as he/she waits.
-As long as 5 or less callers are put on hold at a given time, MoH will play.
+As long as 5 or fewer callers are put on hold at a given time, MoH will play.

 Set the Default Music Stream